Jun 25 2009

 A Big Gotcha that Got Me

-If you are upgrading a web application targeted solution using the retract, remove, add, deploy strategy mentioned above and your web application scoped Features have associated Feature Receivers, then you must recycle the Central Administration application pool after removing the old solution and before adding the new solution if you intend to use the Central Admin Web application features page to activate your solution’s Features.
-In this case, it is the Central Administration application pool that executes your web application scoped Feature Receivers, and if not recycled, it will continue to use the loaded cached old versions of assemblies updated by your solution.
+If you are upgrading a web application targeted solution using the retract, remove, add, deploy strategy mentioned above and your web application scoped Features have associated Feature Receivers, then you MUST recycle the Central Administration application pool after removing the old solution and before adding the new solution.
+It is the Central Administration application pool that executes your web application scoped Feature Receivers, and if not recycled, it will continue to use the loaded cached old versions of assemblies updated by your solution.